aidansean/ScramBuildEggs/README.txt

   Nope.
 Nowhere near.

 Can I help?
   Yes please!
-For it and pull request improvements.
+Fork it and pull request improvements.

 Sometimes the lines wrap in such a way that I can't tell where the error was.
   Yeah, this isn't perfect and it needs to be fixed.